majki09/x728/README.md

+## This is actually forked from https://github.com/geekworm-com/x728 with some nice mods.

 This shell script and python file is tested only on Raspberry pi OS..

-We refactored the script file of X728, hope it will be easier to use

 User guide: https://wiki.geekworm.com/X728-Software